-In March, a federal jury convicted SHAC USA and the six members for their roles in a campaign to terrorize officers, employees, and shareholders of Huntingdon (see JAVMA, April 15, 2006, page 1167).
+In March, a federal jury convicted SHAC USA and the six members for their roles in a campaign to terrorize officers, employees, and shareholders of Huntingdon (see JAVMA, April 15, 2006).
 Activists used the same tactics against other companies and their employees for doing business with Huntingdon.

 Kjonaas, Gazzola, Conroy, and SHAC USA itself were each convicted on all six counts of the indictment, including conspiracy to violate the Animal Enterprise Protection Act, as well as other charges, including interstate stalking, in their campaign against Huntingdon.
 The law equates harassment and intimidation with acts of terrorism and carries a maximum sentence of up to three years in prison and a $250,000 fine.

 Huntingdon Life Sciences is an international research firm headquartered in the United Kingdom with an office in East Millstone, N.J.
 SHAC and its U.S. branch have been trying to force Huntingdon out of business for several years.

 The stated goal of SHAC USA was to drive Huntingdon out of business through its direct action against the company and specific individuals.
 The animal rights group directed its campaign via its Web sites, where it posted and applauded acts of harassment, intimidation, vandalism, and violence against Huntingdon, its employees, and others.